Better terms for mathematical concepts

 The statement is: A square matrix (over a commutative ring) satisfies its own characteristic equation.

-This theorem, as stated, could not have been proved by Cayley or Hamilton, they could never have conceived any such a general statement.
+This theorem, so stated, could not have been conceived, let alone proved, by Cayley or Hamilton.
 Matrix theory didn’t exist in their time, nor did the concept of rings.
-Hamilton did prove a 4×4 case, where the matrix represents a quaternion operation.
-I’m not sure what Cayley’s involvement was.
+Hamilton did prove a special 4×4 case, where the matrix represents a quaternion multiplication.
+I have read that Cayley later stated the theorem for the 3×3 case, and proved it for the 2×2 case.
+It was Frobenius who later published a proof for the general case.

 In a matrix theory context, this would identify it: